jaz303/template-anything/README.md

 Arrays are denoted with the familiar syntax `[1, 2, 3]`.
 Arrays are not particularly useful yet but as `template-anything` grows to support repetition and iteration I expect their importance to increase.

+Function calls are written simply as `function(arg1, arg2, ... argn)`; arguments can be any valid expression.

 Expressions can be filtered through functions using the pipeline syntax:

     $name | prepend("hello ") | upcase()

 In a pipeline the result of the previous operation is passed as the first argument to the next function (in the function documentation below, this is denoted in  parameter lists by `subject`).
-Given `$name => "Bob"` the example above would evaluate to "HELLO BOB".
+For example, given that variable `$name` is `"Bob"` the code above would evaluate to "HELLO BOB".

 Strings can contain template interpolations e.g. `"Mr {{ $name | upcase() }}"`.